Diagnostic-first

 The Assumption That Quietly Breaks Results

-Most leadership teams assume that if they understand their customers’ pain, they understand how customers decide.
-That assumption used to work.
-It doesn’t anymore.
+Most leadership teams assume that if they understand their buyers’ pain, they understand how buyers decide.
+That may have been close enough.
+It isn’t anymore.

 Today’s buyers may share the same pain points—but use different decision logic to reduce risk, justify the purchase internally, and choose between alternatives.

-Nothing is “broken.”
+Nothing looks obviously “broken.”
 But something critical is misaligned.

 Why Fixing Execution Doesn’t Fix This

 These are rational moves.
-But they all assume buyers are already making the right decision—just not fast enough.
+But they assume buyers are already solving the right decision problem—just not fast enough.

 If buyers are solving a different decision problem than leadership believes, execution improvements don’t remove friction.
 They scale it.